Ungulate: Evolutionary history

-In Australia, the marsupial Chaeropus also developed hooves similar to those of artiodactyls, an example of convergent evolution.
+In Australia, the recently extinct marsupial Chaeropus ("pig-footed bandicoot") also developed hooves similar to those of artiodactyls, an example of convergent evolution.

 Perissodactyl evolution

 Perissodactyls were thought to have evolved from the Phenacodontidae, small, sheep-sized animals that were already showing signs of anatomical features that their descendants would inherit (the reduction of digit I and V for example).
 By the start of the Eocene, 55 million years ago (Mya), they had diversified and spread out to occupy several continents.
 Horses and tapirs both evolved in North America; rhinoceroses appear to have developed in Asia from tapir-like animals and then colonised the Americas during the middle Eocene (about 45 Mya).
 Of the approximately 15 families, only three survive (McKenna and Bell, 1997; Hooker, 2005).
 These families were very diverse in form and size; they included the enormous brontotheres and the bizarre chalicotheres.
 The largest perissodactyl, an Asian rhinoceros called Paraceratherium, reached 15 tonne, more than twice the weight of an elephant.

-It has been found in a cladistic study that the anthracobunids and the desmostylians - two lineages that have been previously classified as Afrotherians (more specifically closer to elephants) - have been classified as a clade that is closely related to the perissodactyls.
+It has been found in a cladistic study that the anthracobunids and the desmostylians – two lineages that have been previously classified as Afrotherians (more specifically closer to elephants) – have been classified as a clade that is closely related to the perissodactyls.
 The desmostylians were large amphibious quadrupeds with massive limbs and a short tail.
 They grew to 1.8 m in length and were thought to have weighed more than 200 kg.
 Their fossils were known from the northern Pacific Rim, from southern Japan through Russia, the Aleutian Islands and the Pacific coast of North America to the southern tip of Baja California.
 Their dental and skeletal form suggests desmostylians were aquatic herbivores dependent on littoral habitats.
 Their name refers to their highly distinctive molars, in which each cusp was modified into hollow columns, so that a typical molar would have resembled a cluster of pipes, or in the case of worn molars, volcanoes.
 They were the only marine mammals to have gone extinct.

 The South American meridiungulates contain the somewhat tapir-like pyrotheres and astrapotheres, the mesaxonic litopterns and the diverse notoungulates.
 As a whole, meridiungulates were said to have evolved from animals like Hyopsodus.
 For a while their relationships with other ungulates were a mystery.
 Some paleontologists have even challenged the monophyly of Meridiungulata by suggesting that the pyrotheres may be more closely related to other mammals, such as Embrithopoda (an African order that were related to elephants) than to other South American ungulates.
 A recent study based on bone collagen has found that at least litopterns and the notoungulates were closely related to the perissodactyls.